ankurk91/wp-google-map/readme.txt

 = From where does it loads additional Marker (colored) images ? =

 Every marker image is loaded from official Google Server.
+You can also upload your own marker images.

 = What if i uninstall/remove this plugin ? =